iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.3/report.md

 > Idk<br> :date: __2020-12-08 12:08:56__

 > Great idea but it stopped working Nov.
 20th.
 When will it start working again?<br> :date: __2020-12-06 19:02:47__

-> When I first downloaded i had a app that protect me from hackers and it said that 4 ppl was trying to hack me with 317 trackers<br> :date: __2020-12-06 10:16:43__